michaelkolesidis/javascript-software-synthesizer/README.md

 ## Other

-You can find a mirror of this repository in [Codeberg](https://codeberg.org/michaelkolesidis/javascript-software-synthesizer).
+- You can find a mirror of this repository in [Codeberg](https://codeberg.org/michaelkolesidis/javascript-software-synthesizer).
+- The project has a total of 3,342 lines of code (excluding blank lines and comments).

 ## Special Thanks To